Skip to main content

 Example 3: No unmet demand

-In the example above, no placeholders are added under the role "Engagement Manager".
+In the example above, no placeholders are added under the role "Senior Software Engineer".
 This means there is no unmet demand for this role.

 How to view unmet demand on the People Planner

 • By default, the People Planner displays Availability (hours) grouped by Team.
-To forecast unmet demand, we recommend changing the display mode to Availability (FTE):
+To forecast unmet demand, change the display mode to Placeholder Demand (FTE):

 • Change the grouping to Default Role (or other parameters as needed):